“Your present circumstances don’t determine where you can go; they merely determine where you start.” by Nido Qubein

 The keloid removal process is slow and arduous.
 It’s not something that can be done overnight.
-It takes thousands of dollars and years to resolve.
+It takes a huge investment and years to resolve.

 Keloids are also very hard to get rid of and many factors may affect keloid treatments.
 Every individual and their keloid journey is different.